-Additionally the Governing Body has appointed a Governor to take on the role of 'Responsible Officer' thus providing additional financial checks within the Academy Trust.
-The Governors responsible for internal audit for the academic year 2019-20 was M Rogers who undertook checks and reported on them regularly to the Governing Body.
-In addition, the Business Manager meets regularly with the Chair of Property and Finance, A Howard.
+Additionally, the Governing Body has appointed a Governor to take on the role of 'Responsible Officer' thus providing additional financial checks within the Academy Trust.
+The Governor responsible for internal audit for the academic year 2020-21 was M Rogers who undertook checks and reported on them regularly to the Governing Body.
+In addition, the Business Manager met regularly with the Chair of Property and Finance, A Howard.